deepchecks/monitoring/docs/source/user-guide/tabular/tabular_production.rst

     10000 new samples sent.
     10000 new samples sent.
     2225 new samples sent.
-    Upload finished successfully but might take time to ingest into the system, see http://.../configuration/models for status.
+    Upload finished successfully but might take time to ingest into the system, see http...

 Sample Upload